 Six-week course is online and mentored

 If you are a professional in an IRCC program looking to lead innovation in a LINC or ELT program, we have two-part Moodle-based online training to offer.
-Each part has six weekly units and the time demand is 1.5 – 2 hours per unit.
-The course content includes readings, podcasts and videos, and course activities encourage sharing and collaboration with peers in the sector.
+Each part has six weekly units and the time demand is about two hours per unit.
+The course content includes readings, podcasts and videos, and course activities and lots of forum discussion to encourage sharing and collaboration with peers in the sector.

 Part 1, a pre–requisite for Part 2, focuses on:

 - An orientation to Computer-assisted language learning (CALL) historically, and Technology-enhanced Language Learning (TELL) more currently.
 In the TELL class, learning technology is threaded through learning to be as pervasive and encompassing as information technology is in everyday life;

 - Blended learning as a language training practice;

 - The blended learning courseware and hosting provided by the LearnIT2teach to the LINC sector at Avenue.ca;